 - In the Contents pane, under Drawing Order, right-click the default scene name (Scene) and click Properties .

 - On the Map Properties dialog box, click the Coordinate Systems tab.

-This confirms that the coordinate system of the scene—Oregon State Plane North—matches the coordinate system of the Buildings feature class and Portland_Aerial raster dataset.
+This is the coordinate system of your scene.
+It is the same one used by the Buildings feature class and the Portland_Aerial raster dataset.

 - Click Cancel.